 - 1 tbsp fresh lime juice

 In a large bowl, stir together the pork butt, vegetable oil, chili powder, onion, garlic,1 tsp salt, and ½ tsp pepper.
 Divide mixture between two Suvie pans.
-Insert pans into the top two zones of your Suvie and broil for 10 minutes, stirring halfway through cooking.
+Insert pans into your Suvie and broil for 10 minutes, stirring halfway through cooking.

 Remove pans from your Suvie.
 Divide tomatoes, hominy and chicken broth between both pans, stirring to incorporate.